Moatezz/Moatezz/README.md

 ## ME
 - 👋 Hi, I’m @Moatezz
-- 👀 I’m interested in Web Developing and Pen testing
+- 👀  Web Developing, Pen testing, Cryptography, AI
-- 🌱 MERN / Wordpress dev.
+- 🌱 MERN is the best.
-- 💞️ I’m looking to collaborate on Web dev projects
 - 📫 How to reach me: moatezzchabane@gmail.com
-- 🚀 Going Heigh and Fast
+- 🚀 Going High and Fast
 <!---
 Moatezz/Moatezz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.